emnify/product-docs/docs/data-streamer/stream-types.md

 ## Event data

-The emnify platform generates several types of events.
+The emnify system generates several types of events.
 These events allow you to track notable system occurances based on behavior.

 Some common use cases for events on emnify include: